oncomouse/slides/source/courses/engl354/_spr2016/day20.html.md

 ---
 class: big

 > The classical notion of decorum, like modern equivalents—"clarity," "authenticity," and so on—measures an effect on the beholder.
-IF a style works, if it creates the transparent illusion, it is decorous.
+If a style works, if it creates the transparent illusion, it is decorous.
 Decorum is such a poor descriptive term precisely because it describes so many different kinds of verbal patterns yet allows only one virtue, unselfconscious transparency.
 (276)

 ---